Shire of Narracan: History

 Narracan was first incorporated as a shire on 20 September 1878.
 Due in part to its location at the crossroads of the Latrobe Valley region, many changes occurred to its boundaries, especially from the 1940s onwards, during the post-war industrial boom in the region.

 Parts of the shire's South Riding were annexed to the Shire of Morwell on 27 May 1892, while the Shire of Mirboo was created out of parts of its East and West Ridings on 13 April 1894.
 Over the following years, several parts were annexed to the Shire of Woorayl.
 On 29 May 1918, it absorbed the Shire of Walhalla, a 1060 km2 region which had existed since 1872, firstly as a borough, then as a shire.
 On 24 September 1947, under the terms of the State Electricity Commission (Yallourn Area) Act 1947, a town was proclaimed on 3.05 km2 at the Narracan-Morwell border; this self-governing area, under the auspices of the State Electricity Commission of Victoria, came to be known as the Yallourn Works Area, and at one point housed over 5,000 workers from nearby coal mines.

 On 28 August 1955, the Borough of Moe was severed and incorporated, and parts were annexed to Moe on 1 October 1990.

-On 2 December 1994, the Shire of Narracan was abolished, and along with the Rural City of Warragul, the Shire of Buln Buln and parts of the Shire of Upper Yarra, was merged into the newly created Shire of Baw Baw.
+On 2 December 1994, the Shire of Narracan was abolished, and along with the Rural City of Warragul, the Shire of Buln Buln and parts of the Shire of Upper Yarra, were merged into the newly created Shire of Baw Baw.
+Parts of Yallourn North were merged into City of Latrobe.